SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

 1. __wormhole__ for _ansible_ collections and roles

-    Starting with more or less the most complex component.
-Wormhole is a completly new software that is able to mirror collections and roles from the ansible galaxy.
+    Starting with more or less the most complex component: Wormhole is a completely new software that is able to mirror collections and roles from the ansible galaxy.
 Actually, there is other software available which should be able to mirror assets from the ansible galaxy: [Pulp](https://pulpproject.org/).
-Pulp would have been actually really nice, because it can also mirror other stuff like pypi packages, etc. Eventually we decided that pulp will not be the solution for us because: It is still under heavy development; it offers only OpenShift deployments or an all in one container or a bare metal installation.
+Pulp would have been actually really nice, because it can also mirror other stuff like pypi packages, etc. Eventually we decided that pulp will not be the solution for us due of a variety of reasons: It is still under heavy development; it offers only OpenShift deployments or an all in one container or a bare metal installation.
 They will not provide (even with contribution from our side) helm charts.
 Additionally, the handling of pulp itself is quite aweful in general.
 KISS is the way we want it!
 Enter [_wormhole_](github.com/osism/python-ansible-wormhole) - the mirror software for the ansible-galaxy.
 It might not be pretty, but it does the job.
-And it required reverse-engineering and even debugging the galaxy api.
+However it did required reverse-engineering and even debugging the galaxy api.
 By the way: this might be the reason, why ansible itself want's to migrate to pulp.
 The current implementation of the galaxy is scary.

 2. ~~__aptly__~~ for _deb_ packages

     [Aptly](https://www.aptly.info/) is a project with a long history and is still being maintained.
-There are several implementations evailable, all good enough to just use them.
-It's been battle proven as a reliable deb package mirror software.
+There are several implementations available, all good enough to just use them.
+It has a good track record as a reliable deb package mirror software.
 Aptly provides some sort of API functionality, but not everything we need.
-For the moment, twe decided that this is good enough, even if it involves some manual steps.
-In the current version, aplty is not used in the testbed as this is under active implementation development.
+For the moment, we decided that this is good enough, even if it involves some manual steps.
+In the current version, aptly is not used in the testbed as this is under active implementation development.

 3. __registry__ for _container_ images